Linaro/lava/doc/v2/glossary.rst

 .. glossary::

   action level
-    The :term:`pipeline` is organised into sections and levels.
+    The :term:`pipeline` is organized into sections and levels.
 The first section of the pipeline is given level 1.
 Sub tasks of that section start with level 1.1 and so on.
 Log files and job definitions will refer to actions using the level.
 Details of the action can then be accessed using